 Can't I just tune into AM radio?
 Possibly.
 In the 1989 quake, most of the Bay Area radio stations were knocked off the air.
 Even if they are operating, the most they offer is one-way communications: announcements.
 You can't ask them for safe routes out of a fire, request a chainsaw to remove a downed tree, or summon help to extract a trapped person.
 For that, you need two-way radio.

 Is radio the only thing you do?
 Nope.
-We partner with Humboldt County OES to produce the BEACON Exercise, a professionally-developed training program that integrates volunteers, career emergency management staff, and the community.
+We partner with BEACON Exercise.org to produce a professional training program that integrates volunteers, career staff, and the community.
 We train and coordinate Auxiliary Communications Mutual Aid for the Coastal Region (16 counties).
 We operate a technology lab to vet new ideas and recommend them to other teams.
 (Starlink satellite internet is one we recommend.)
 We build, maintain, and train others on Winlink RMS to provide email messaging over radio.
 If you like tech, you'll have fun!
 Beginners are welcome!

 Do I need a license?
 Not right away.
 You don't need a radio or license to start but it helps.
 You can listen without a license.
 To talk to others, you need a license.

 Do I need a radio?
 Eventually, yes.
 You can listen online for free here.
 With a radio, you can tune into any of the local radio nets (discussions).
-You can also use the free DroidStar phone app to listen and talk when you have a license.
+You can also use the free DroidStar phone app.
+To talk, you need a license or be present with someone who does.

 How much does a radio cost?
 Inexpensive radios are available for about $35 from Baofeng and QuanSheng.
 We can provide the 'code plug' (programming) to make it easy to use nearly all the local nets and repeaters (stations that extend your radio signal).
 As you progress, we can guide you towards other radios and accessories to match your interests.